 2. The terms and conditions of award under this program regarding program income do not apply to drug rebates.
-Rather, drug rebates must be used as specified in III.A.1.b, "Activities Allowed or Unallowed".
+Rather, drug rebates must be used as specified in III.A.1.b, "Activities Allowed or Unallowed."

 - 1. Financial Reporting - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable - 3.
-Special Reporting Not Applicable - 4.
-Subaward Reporting under the Transparency Act Applicable
+Special Reporting Not Applicable